guixianjin/noisy_label_papers/README.md

 This repository is used to record current noisy label paper published in mainstream ML and CV conference and journal.

 #### Other similar repositories:
 + https://github.com/gorkemalgan/deep_learning_with_noisy_labels_literature
 + https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise

+The following list is mainly arranged according to the publishing site.
+For chronological order please see [Chronological Order](https://github.com/guixianjin/noisy_label_papers/edit/master/README2.md).

 #### Survey